TeamSPoon/fluentvars_old/README.md

 The attributed variable durring unification decides (using hooks) the ways in which it will be manipulated by the unification.

-This can work out fine when the programmer is thinking the goal was to deal with foreign (non prolog datatypes) such as xpce refs,  or pattern matchers,   ..
+The programmer programmer may make desisions this way in how to deal with foreign (non prolog datatypes) such as xpce refs,  or pattern matchers,   ..

-Sound bizare?

-Not so much, currently this is true:
+Currently in nonral prolog this is true:

 ````
 ?-  freeze(Foo,setarg(1,Foo,cant)),  Foo=break_me(borken), Foo==break_me(cant).